Recovering individual-level spatial inference from aggregated binary data: Discussion

-Non-spatial individual-level covariates (e.g., sex or age) can be included in models for Type B and C data (e.g., Walker et al., 2020).
-However, due to the privacy constraints inherent in the aggregation process for Type D and E data, it is not likely that non-spatial, individual-level covariates would be available.
-A future contribution might incorporate non-spatial, aggregated individual-level covariates (e.g., average age of tested individuals in a county) into the proposed transformed models for data Types D and E.
+Lastly, non-spatial individual-level covariates (e.g., sex or age) can be included in models for Type B and C data (e.g., Walker et al., 2020).
+However, due to the constraints inherent in the aggregation process for Type D and E data, it is not likely that non-spatial, individual-level covariates would be available.
+A future contribution might incorporate non-spatial, aggregated individual-level covariates (e.g., average age of tested individuals in a county) into the proposed transformed models for data Types D and E. Furthermore, Taylor, Andrade-Pacheco, and Sturrock (2018) and Heaton et al. (2020) showed it may be possible to relax the assumption of a discretized partition of the study area that normally applies to models that include a COS transformation.
+Relaxing this assumption would accommodate overlapping and uncertain subregion boundaries.